Midsumma Pride March Info

 How do I register to march?

-Registrations to march in the 2023 Midsumma Pride March close on 28 November 2022.
+Registrations to march in Midsumma Pride March close in late November.
 Due to the extensive planning that takes place in the lead-up to Pride March, we cannot accept registrations on the day to march.
 Subscribe to the Midsumma eNews to hear about registrations for future Pride Marches.

 How do I stay cool at Midsumma Pride March?